About

 Consultants:

 Deborah C. Trejo serves as General Counsel to the District.
-She is a partner in Kemp Smith LLP’s Environmental, Administrative and Public Law Department and focuses on representing governmental entities and private clients in environmental, water and administrative matters.
+She is a partner in Kemp Smith LLP’s Public and Environmental and Trial Departments and focuses on representing governmental entities and private clients in environmental, water and administrative matters.
 Ms. Trejo specializes in groundwater issues, open government, regulatory takings, endangered species, elections, water quality, and constitutional issues.
-Ms. Trejo represents clients in administrative proceedings, including contested case hearings, and in trial and appellate proceedings before state and federal courts.
-Ms. Trejo has been named as one of the Best Lawyers in America in the area of Administrative/Regulatory Law and recognized as best lawyers for environmental law.
+Ms. Trejo represents also clients in administrative proceedings, including contested case hearings, and in trial and appellate proceedings before state and federal courts.
+Ms. Trejo has been named as one of the Best Lawyers in America in the areas of Administrative/Regulatory Law and Environmental Law.

 Dr. A. W. Blair Ph.D., P.E. is a consulting engineer and provides design, contract, and litigation support to irrigation and water districts in Texas, New Mexico, Arizona, and California.
 Prior to becoming a consultant, he was an associate professor and the director of the Agricultural Engineering program at New Mexico State University and worked for two years for Advanced Programming Concepts as an assistant program manager for their United States Air Force projects.
 He received a bachelor’s degree in Agricultural Engineering from the University of Arizona at Tucson, a master’s degree in Agricultural Engineering from Texas A&M University at College Station, and a doctorate in Civil Engineering from the University of Texas at Austin.
 He has been a licensed professional engineer in Texas and New Mexico for over 25 years.